go4tech-australia/javascript-4-beginners/Exercises/2 Functions.md

 a.
 Create another variable `snake` and assign it the return value of `GAME.createSnake()`.

 b.  `GAME.createSnake()` takes two arguments, the first being a name and the second a color.
-Try passing the variable `name` as the first argument to `SNAKE.createSnake().
+Try passing the variable `name` as the first argument to `GAME.createSnake()`.
 Now try passing a colour as the second argument.

 c.
 Now that you have created your snake, it is time to draw it on the screen.
 To do that just type in `GAME.draw(snake)` where `snake` is the variable you just created.